WizardsAssistant/SerenityTidesWebsite/docs/user-guides/Changing_Content_via_Contentful.md

     ![Contentful Content Tab](images/02-content-list.png)

 2. You will see a list of all content entries.
-For this example, we'll edit the homepage content by clicking on **Find Your Flow with Serenity Tides**.
+For this example, we'll edit the homepage content by clicking on **Homepage Content**.

     *Tip: If you have many content entries, you can use the search bar at the top to filter by name or use the sidebar filters to narrow by content type.*